 Treatment begins with recognizing there is a problem.
 Once you decide you want to do something about your drug use, the next step is to get help and support.

 Treatment programs use behavior change techniques through counseling (talk therapy).
 The goal is to help you understand your behaviors and why you use drugs.
 Involving family and friends during counseling can help support you keep you from going back to using (relapsing).
+Treatment programs also teach you how to better deal with situations that led you to use or to relapse in the past.

 With some drug addictions, such as opioids, medicines may also be used to help reduce the effects of opioids on the brain.
 Other medicines may be used to lessen cravings and withdrawal symptoms.